 The PureFlow

 The PureFlow is a foot-pump-powered water filtering handwashing station engineered for simplicity, safety, and sustainability.
-Designed to operate without electricity, it uses a powerful, user-driven pump to filter water at up to 2.2 gallons per minute.
+Designed to operate without electricity, it uses a powerful, user-driven pump to filter water at up to a gallon per minute.
 With cutting-edge filtration, it eliminates 99.9999% of protozoa, bacteria, and microplastics, helping prevent waterborne illness and supporting hygiene in remote and underserved communities.
+Currently the first iteration of the PureFlow has been deployed to Shampole, Kenya where it supports numerous families by providing clean water for washing and drinking.

 Dual-Purpose